 - A combo of cilantro, Monterrey jack, and taco seasoning would make for a nice a Mexican theme.

-You can choose to mix your cheese and herbs and then coat each biscuit ball with the same mixture.
+Furthermore, you can choose to mix your cheese and herbs and then coat each biscuit ball with the same mixture...

 Dried herbs are about three times more potent than fresh.
 So I don't think I'd roll a ball of dough in straight dried herbs.
 However, I would consider stirring a sprinkle of dried herbs into grated Parmesan (for example) and then coating a dough ball in that.

-Also, some herbs -- such as basil -- are more delicate than others and may darken in the oven.
-This recipe has been tested using fresh parsley and fresh dill, so exercise your own discretion when experimenting with other herbs. 🙂
+Also, some fresh herbs -- such as basil -- are more delicate than others and may darken in the oven.
+This monkey bread recipe has been tested using fresh parsley and fresh dill, so exercise your own discretion when experimenting with other herbs. 🙂

-There you have it!
-A fun, festive take on dinner rolls that will liven up your holiday table, from Thanksgiving to Christmas to Easter.
-This Savory Monkey Bread is sure to garner oohs and ahhs, and your dinner guests will never believe how quick and easy it is to make...meaning, of course, that you are under no obligation to tell them. 😉
+This Savory Monkey Bread is sure to garner oohs and ahhs, and your dinner guests will never believe how quick and easy it is to make.

 More Tasty Bread Recipes